BINUS-Simprug-AI-Club/facial-attendance/README.md

 1. **Dataset Loading**: The system loads facial encodings from either a cached pickle file or builds encodings from the face image dataset in Firebase Storage.
 2. **Face Detection**: Each video frame is processed to identify face locations.
 3. **Face Recognition**: Detected faces are encoded and compared against the known dataset.
+4. **Facial Landmark Detection**: HRNet is used to identify facial landmarks for enhanced recognition.
-4. **Attendance Logging**: When a match is found with sufficient confidence, attendance is recorded in Firebase and displayed to the user.
+5. **Attendance Logging**: When a match is found with sufficient confidence, attendance is recorded in Firebase and displayed to the user.
-5. **Visual Feedback**: Recognized individuals receive a confirmation message with a motivational quote directly on the screen.
+6. **Visual Feedback**: Recognized individuals receive a confirmation message with a motivational quote directly on the screen.

 ## Attendance Storage
+Attendance is stored in two ways:
-**Firebase Database**: Records are stored in Firestore with the date as the document ID
+1. **Firebase Database**: Records are stored in Firestore with the date as the document ID
+2. **Interactive Viewing**: Press 'v' during operation to view today's attendance records

 ## Firebase Integration
 The system uses Firebase Firestore to store attendance data and Firebase Storage for face images: